 The FML (Article 325) contains certain provisions as to the jurisdiction of the courts in cases involving collisions.

-The UAE Civil Procedure Code of 1992 as amended by Federal Laws No. 30 of 2005, 10 of 2014 and Federal Law No. 18 of 2018 ("CPC") appears to confer jurisdiction upon the UAE courts to hear a case against a foreign defendant who has no domicile or residence in the UAE and also to order provisional relief (such as the arrest of a vessel) even when the courts do not have jurisdiction to adjudicate upon the substantive merits of the matter.
+The (UAE Civil Procedure Code of 1992 as amended by Federal Law No. 30 of 2005) ("CPC") appears to confer jurisdiction upon the UAE courts to hear a case against a foreign defendant who has no domicile or residence in the UAE and also to order provisional relief (such as the arrest of a vessel) even when the courts do not have jurisdiction to adjudicate upon the substantive merits of the matter.

 The UAE courts have granted arrest applications as security for arbitration proceedings in another jurisdiction.
 In addition to the powers of arrest conferred by the Maritime Law, the Port Authorities of each Emirate also have certain powers of arrest and detention.

 The UAE courts do not award legal costs other than in a token amount.
-Accordingly, the costs relating to the arrest and substantive claim will not be recoverable.
+Accordingly, the costs relating to the arrest and substantive suit will not be recoverable.